Loading...

 Physical Activity

-Engage in light physical activity, like a walk, after meals to help lower glucose levels.
+Engage in light physical activity, such as a walk, about 30 minutes after eating.
+This can help your muscles use glucose more effectively.

 Mindful Eating